sfc-gh-bhess/st_snowauth/README.md

 ...
 ```

-If `snowauth_session()` is called with a dictionary argument, it will use those as the
+If `snowauth_session()` is called with a dictionary for the `config` parameter,
-parameter values.
+it will use those as the parameter values.
 ```
 snowauth_params = {'account': ...} # Or any way to create the dictionary
 session = snowauth_session(snowauth_params)